schneebonus/ESP8266-MQTT-To-433mz-Gateway/README.md

 A robust and minimalistic mqtt to 433mhz gateway for the esp8266.
 Enables cheap wireless sockets from the DIY store to be controlled via the MQTT home automation server.
-This project follows a minimalist approach, designed solely for reliability.
+This project follows a minimalist approach, designed solely for reliability and easy Node-RED integration.

 ### Requirenments